 This, however, brings up an interesting point that this Black Adam movie touches on.
 So what would happen to Mary Marvel, a Shazam hero because she got her power from the Immortal Champion, if the Immortal Champion died?
 If Billy Batson died, Mary would be left by herself to defend the universe with the powers of an Immortal Champion, but without being herself an Immortal Champion.

 So I mentioned above that in the comics, Black Adam was the Immortal Champion before Billy Batson was.
 However, in the movie, Black Adam is a family member of the previous Immortal Champion.
-So Black Adam is isn’t really an evil Captain Marvel.
-He is actually an evil Mary Marvel.
+So Black Adam is isn’t really a bad Captain Marvel.
+He is actually a bad Mary Marvel.
 And that is what he has to live with.
 He may have all this infinite power from the Council of Wizards, but nobody really named him a Champion.
 There was never anything particularly worthy about him other than at one time an Immortal Champion loved him before he died.

 That’s what this movie is saying.
 You do not have to be ordained to be the king by the Prophet Samuel in order to wield royal power and perform royal duty.
 Think of the last scene of Black Adam when you see it.
 Look at where he is sitting.
 He is the Bastard King.
 The Walter White.
 The Ugly Hero.
 The Villain Prince.